Alert Building Inspections menu logo

 Check your roof monthly from ground level using binoculars.
 Look for missing or damaged tiles, sagging sections, or debris accumulation.
 Understanding how to conduct a building inspection in Pukekohe helps you spot issues before they escalate.

 Inspect caulking around windows, doors, and bathrooms every few months.
-Cracked caulking allows moisture penetration, leading to rot and expensive repairs.
+Cracked caulking allows moisture to penetrate, leading to rot and costly repairs.

 Understanding Your Home’s Specific Needs